 People sometimes judge kids for behavior they don’t understand.
 When kids are struggling, it can be a blow to their self-esteem.
 Being judged can make that even worse.

 Not getting enough sleep can impact how well kids can focus and stay organized.
 Getting your grade-schooler or tween on a healthy sleep schedule can help.
-There are also steps you can take for helping your child (and you) get a good night’s sleep.

 There are a few other factors that can impact focus and organization, too.
 These include stress, anxiety, and trauma.